André Shepherd: Shepherd's Legal Case

 On April 4, 2011, the German government announced that it had denied Shepherd's asylum application.
 On April 7, 2011, Shepherd launched an appeal against this decision.
 On January 23, 2013, the administrative court in Munich was supposed to hear the case.
 However, the hearing was cancelled and the court sent a request for a preliminary ruling to the European Court of Justice in Luxembourg for clarification on applicable European Union laws.
 Shepherd's appeal to the German court was stayed, pending the outcome of the European Court ruling.
 The European Court of Justice scheduled a public hearing regarding Shepherd's asylum application for June 25, 2014.

 On November 12, 2014, Advocate General Eleanor V.E.
 Sharpston of the European Court of Justice advised that Shepherd had the right to claim asylum in the European Union despite the fact that he was a non-combat helicopter mechanic.
 She further advised that it was for the German court to decide whether the punishment that Mr. Shepherd would face if convicted of desertion in the U.S. would count as an act of persecution.
 She also advised that the German court would need to determine whether there was a reasonable likelihood of Shepherd being involved in war crimes, if he were deployed to a conflict zone, without needing to establish that fact beyond reasonable doubt.

 On February 25, 2015, the European Court of Justice ruled in line with Advocate General Sharpston's opinion.
 The court held that, while it is possible Shepherd could seek asylum in Germany, he would have to prove that he would have been involved in war crimes and that deserting was his only option to avoid committing such crimes.
 The ECJ left that finding to German courts to decide, as well as whether the prosecution Shepherd could face under the Uniform Code of Military Justice of the U.S. actually amounted to persecution.
 Shepherd's case returned to the German court for its decision.

 Public Discussion and Honours

 On February 7, 2009, André Shepherd was awarded the Peace Prize "Peace through Conviction" of the Munich American Peace Committee.
-The award was presented in the context of protest activities against the Munich Conference for Security Policy.
-The national newspaper The Tageszeitung awarded Shepherd its Tax-Panther-Preis Prize in 2010.
+The award was presented in the context of protest activities against the Munich Conference on Security Policy.
+The national newspaper Die Tageszeitung awarded Shepherd its taz Panter Prize in 2010.
 He was also awarded the Human Rights Prize of Pro Asyl in 2015.

-The German printed Greenpeace magazine reported in its February 2009 edition about this asylum case.
+The German Greenpeace magazine reported in its February 2009 edition about this asylum case.